-CoMoS’ domestic and international portfolio reflects a richly diverse range of experience from residential to retail and hospitality.
-Although projects of all types remain active in the studio, notable ongoing work includes Tiffany & Co., Micheal Kors and Marc Jacobs.
-The Studio’s recently completed projects include the Tiffany & Co.
-Wall Street, the Waldorf = Astoria NYC, Barney’s NYC and the Lucida condominium on the Upper East Side, as well as a number of private residences worldwide.
+CoMoS’s domestic and international portfolio reflects a richly diverse range of experience from residential to retail and hospitality.
+Although projects of all types remain active in the studio, notable ongoing work includes Michael Kors, Chanel and new concept designs for a number of hotels and condominiums.

 CoMoS employs exceptionally talented designers – from five different countries – many of whom studied under one of the principals at the Parsons Graduate Lighting Program.
 CoMoS is a woman-owned business and participates in the NYSERDA Small Commercial Lighting (Energy Smart) Program, and continues to conduct lighting seminars and lectures on lighting both academically and to the industry.